 They both have a short, straight double-coat that is smooth to the touch.
 Their easy-maintenance coats come in a rainbow of canine colors.
 They both sport colors, including red, fawn, brown, reddish-brown, cream, black, and brindle.
 Pitbulls also enjoy blue, red, and white coat colors.
 And the Boerboel often has a dark facial mask.
 They also both have spots of white, mainly around their chest.

-They are both fond of children, and they are both known as ‘nanny dogs.’
-Although you should never leave children alone with any dog breed, you can rest assured that your children will find a caring canine sibling in both of these breeds.
+They are both fond of most children and are both known as ‘nanny dogs.’
+Although you should never leave children alone with any dog, your children are likely to find a caring canine sibling in both of these breeds.
 This is why they are both regularly used as therapy dogs who visit children’s hospitals.
-If you have super small children, the lighter Pitbull might be the better choice.
+If you have small children, a well-socialized and smaller-sized Pitbull might be a better choice when parents are there to supervise.

 That’s about as far as the similarities go.
 The Pitbull is a friendly dog who is quick to make friends with strangers.
 This surprises many people who have never met a Pitbull before, and it often makes him a poor guard dog.
 Boerboels, however, are fantastic guard dogs.
 Bred to guard his property against lions, taking a few humans on is no problem if he has to.
 But don’t view him as a brute because he will only defend his family when he really needs to.